Propulsion System Components

 Advantages

-A foam core transpiration-cooled engine offers all the advantages of a foam core regeneratively cooled engine plus the following:
+• A foam core transpiration-cooled engine offers all the advantages of a foam core regeneratively cooled engine plus the following:

-- Increased coolant flow can be easily directed at areas subjected to the greatest heat flux;
+• Increased coolant flow can be easily directed at areas subjected to the greatest heat flux;

-- The inner wall of the entire chamber is maintained under nonoxidizing conditions, thus eliminating concern about oxidation;
+• The inner wall of the entire chamber is maintained under nonoxidizing conditions, thus eliminating concern about oxidation;

-- The need for fuel-film cooling is eliminated, which simplifies the injector design;
+• The need for fuel-film cooling is eliminated, which simplifies the injector design;

-- Because only 2–5% of the total fuel flow is needed for transpiration and because no fuel-film cooling is needed, most of the fuel can be used for combustion and burned efficiently;
+• Because only 2–5% of the total fuel flow is needed for transpiration and because no fuel-film cooling is needed, most of the fuel can be used for combustion and burned efficiently;

-- The lower coolant volume reduces cost and weight associated with turbomachinery.
+• The lower coolant volume reduces cost and weight associated with turbomachinery.

 In transpiration cooling, an open-cell structural foam is combined with a fine porosity liner at the inner surface with tailorable permeability.
 Only 2% of the total fuel flow is required for cooling.

-Open-cell 80-ppi molybdenum foam with 0.030" porous molybdenum liner used in transpiration-cooled combustion chambers.
-Left, unpolished (10×); right, polished (40×). |
+Open-cell 80-ppi molybdenum foam with 0.030″ porous molybdenum liner used in transpiration-cooled combustion chambers.
+Left, unpolished (10×); right, polished (40×).

-Transpiration-cooled molybdenum foam/porous molybdenum liner combustion chamber during oxygen/hydrogen hot-fire testing at NASA Glenn |
+Transpiration-cooled molybdenum foam/porous molybdenum liner combustion chamber during oxygen/hydrogen hot-fire testing at NASA Glenn

-Chambers for Exotic High-Performance Propellants
+Chambers for High-Performance Propellants

 Ultramet has manufactured and successfully hot-fire tested chambers with exotic, high-performance propellants such as stoichiometric oxygen/hydrogen and fluorine/hydrazine:

-Stoichiometric oxygen/hydrogen (O2/H2)
+• Stoichiometric oxygen/hydrogen (O2/H2)

 Isp = 444 seconds